privatenumber/link/README.md

 	<summary><em>Why hard links?</em></summary>
 	<br>

-	Another issue with the symlink approach is that Node.js, and other bundler resolvers, looks up the `node_module` directory relative to the module's realpath rather than the import path (symlink path).
+	Another issue with the symlink approach is that Node.js, and popular bundlers, looks up the `node_module` directory relative to a module's realpath rather than the import path (symlink path).
 By using hard links, we can prevent this behavior and ensure that the `node_modules` directory is resolved using the production tree we set up in _Step 2_.
 	</details>

 4. Start developing and make changes to the target project